I will teach you how to create a freelance writer website in under two hours – start to finish.

 In this guide, I’ll show you how to set everything up with the top services online.

 For domain name and hosting, we’ll use Siteground.
 It’s the best and most affordable hosting service out there for new bloggers.
+If you don’t believe me, just take a look at this Siteground hosting review.

 For building the site, we’ll use Elementor.
 It’s the most popular “drag and drop” site builder for WordPress with over 4 million installs.